 - (1) creation of RAD and CAD (i.e. PIN, PUK, PUK0, cryptographic keys for authentication) which is only allowed for authenticated devices acting for the Administrator (FDP_ACC.1/ Personalisation, FDP_ACF.1/ Personalisation, FMT_SMF.1), - (2) unlocking and modifying the PIN by presenting of the PUK0 with the command CHANGE REFERENCE DATA which is only allowed for the Signatory (after successful verification with PUK) (FMT_MTD.1, FMT_SMF.1), - (3) modification of the PIN with command CHANGE REFERENCE DATA which is allowed only for the Signatory (after successful verification with the PIN) (FMT_MTD.1, FMT_SMF.1), - (4) unblocking the PIN with command RESET RETRY COUNTER which is allowed only for the Signatory (after successful verification with PUK) (FMT_MTD.1), - (5) setting the security attribute "SCD/SVD management" to "authorised" or "unauthorised" for Administrator and Signatory which is allowed only for Administrator (FMT_MSA.1/Administrator, FMT_SMF.1), - (6) generation of the SCD/SVD pair which is allowed only for Administrator or Signatory (see sec.
-7.2) with security attribute "SCD/SVD management" set to "authorised" (FDP_ACC.1/Initialisation, FDP_ACF.1/Initialisation, FMT_SMF.1),
+7.2) with security attribute "SCD/SVD management" set to "authorised" (FDP_ACC.1/Initialisation, FDP_ACF.1/Initialisation, FMT_SMF.1), - (7) setting the default-value of the security attribute "SCD operational" of the SCD to "no" which is allowed only for Administrator (FMT_MSA.3),

-5 the PIN will be activated
+8 the PIN will be activated

-- (7) setting the default-value of the security attribute "SCD operational" of the SCD to "no" which is allowed only for Administrator (FMT_MSA.3), - (8) modification of the security attribute "SCD operational" from "no" to "yes" which is allowed only for Signatory (FMT_MSA.1/Signatory, FMT_SMF.1), - (9) export of the SVD to the CGA which is allowed only for Administrator - (10) signature creation which is allowed only for Signatory for DTBS that (a) has been sent by an authorised SCA and (b) if security attribute "SCD operational" has been set to "yes" (FDP_ACC.1/Signature-Creation SFP-ConfB, FDP_ACF.1/Signature-Creation SFP-ConfB, and FMT_MOF.1).
+- (8) modification of the security attribute "SCD operational" from "no" to "yes" which is allowed only for Signatory (FMT_MSA.1/Signatory, FMT_SMF.1), - (9) export of the SVD to the CGA which is allowed only for Administrator - (10) signature creation which is allowed only for Signatory for DTBS that (a) has been sent by an authorised SCA and (b) if security attribute "SCD operational" has been set to "yes" (FDP_ACC.1/Signature-Creation SFP-ConfA, FDP_ACF.1/Signature-Creation SFP-ConfA, and FMT_MOF.1).